 1. Understand that feedback loops are dynamic

 As the organization grows and develops, both in terms of geographic expansion and the number of customers, the nature of the feedback loops within the business change.
 When the business is young and small, senior management may find it easier to operate close to the operational level.
 However, that may not be possible when the business grows and expands.
 When a business grows, it is necessary to formalize communication mechanisms and introduce intermediary layers.
-The downside with business growth is that the information collecting and the decision-making process becomes much more involving and takes longer.
+The downside with business growth is that the information collecting and the decision-making processes become much more involved and take longer.
 With a bigger business, it becomes more and more difficult to obtain feedback and act upon it.

 2. Delegate decision-making with care

-Businesses usually suffer from two problems, first a delay in decision-making, and second, the division of responsibility for any task.
-Decisions take a collective effort.
-Until and unless there is deliberate effort to follow up on the progress of an action, individuals tasked with implementation may evade responsibility.
-To reduce the chances of this happening, it is necessary to have tight terms of reference for individuals, thereby making it clear where ultimate responsibility lies.
+Businesses usually suffer from two problems, first a delay in decision-making, and second, the assignment of responsibility for any task.
+Implementing decisions takes a collective effort.
+Unless there is deliberate effort to follow up on progress, implementation may or may not occur, depending upon the responsible individuals’ workload, priorities, skillset, buy-in, etc. To improve the chances for successful implementation of decisions, it is important to ensure clarity of roles and priority, and an escalation path for any concerns or issues the responsible individuals encounter.

 3. Make sure there is strategic alignment within the institution